Select Page

 Your career in the long-term care industry starts here.

-Become a certified nursing assistant in five weeks!
+Become a certified nursing assistant in six weeks!

 Lynden Healthcare Education’s CNA training program aims to empower individuals with the knowledge and skills necessary to become proficient nursing assistants.
 This program is specifically tailored for the long-term care industry in Whatcom County to help ensure the well-being of our aging population.